Caleb-Odaudu/DevOpsProject/2.d.Advanced_Linux_Commands/README.md

 ## File Permissions and Access Rights

-In Linux, managing file permissions and ownership is a vital for controlling who can access, modify, or execute files and directories.
+In Linux, managing file permissions and ownership is vital for controlling who can access, modify, or execute files and directories.
 Understanding these concepts allows you to maintain the security and integrity of your system.

 ### Numeric Representation and Permissions

-In Linux, Permissions are represented using numeric values.
-Each permission **(no permission, read, write, and execute)** is assigned a numeric value:
+In Linux, permissions are represented using numeric values.
+Each permission (**no permission, read, write, and execute**) is assigned a numeric value:

 - **r** (read): Permission to view the contents.
 The numeric value is **4**
 - **w** (write): Permission to modify the contents.
 The numeric value is **2**
 - **x** (execute): Permission to run the file as a program or script.
 The numeric value is **1**
-- **-**(no permission): Permission is not given.
+- **-** (no permission): Permission is not given.
 The numeric value is **0**

-These values are combined to represent the pemissions for each user class.
-Lets consider a few examples
+These values are combined to represent the permissions for each user class.
+Let's consider a few examples:

-- **Permissions Reprecented by 7**
+- **Permissions Represented by 7**
-    - 4(read) + 2(write) + 1(execute)
+    - 4 (read) + 2 (write) + 1 (execute) = 7

-    - Symbolic:rwx
+    - Symbolic: rwx
     - Meaning: Read, write, and execute permissions are all granted.

-    - Example Context: A script file that the owner needs to read, modify, and execute
+    - Example Context: A script file that the owner needs to read, modify, and execute.
     - Note: It is not recommended to give 'rwx' permissions to group or others on Linux files or directories.
-This can lead to security risks, such as unauthorised changes or execution of files.
+This can lead to security risks, such as unauthorized changes or execution of files.

 - **Permission Represented by 5**
-    - 4(read) + 1(execute)= 5
+    - 4 (read) + 1 (execute) = 5
     - Symbolic: r-x

-    - Meaning: Read and execute permissions are granted, but write permission is not
+    - Meaning: Read and execute permissions are granted, but write permission is not.

-    - Example Context: A shared libary or command tool that users can execute and read but not modify
+    - Example Context: A shared library or command tool that users can execute and read but not modify.

 - **Permissions Represented by 6**
-    - 4(read) + 2(write)=6
+    - 4 (read) + 2 (write) = 6

-    - Symbolic: rx-
+    - Symbolic: rw-

-    - Meaning; Read and write permissions are granted, but execute permissions is not.
+    - Meaning: Read and write permissions are granted, but execute permission is not.

-    - Example Context: A document or a configuration filr that the owner needs to read and modify but not execute.
+    - Example Context: A document or a configuration file that the owner needs to read and modify but not execute.

 ### Understanding User Classes from a Permission Perspective

-It is important to understand the consept of 'user classes' in the context of Linux permissions.
-Think of user classes as categories of users that Linux recognises when deciding who can do what with a file.
+It is important to understand the concept of 'user classes' in the context of Linux permissions.
+Think of user classes as categories of users that Linux recognizes when deciding who can do what with a file.
 There are three main classes:

 - **Owner**: The user who owns the file.
-Often referred to as 'user'
+Often referred to as 'user'.
 - **Group**: Users who are part of the file's group.
 They share certain permissions for the file.
 - **Others**: All other users.

 #### The Role of Hyphen (-) in Permission Representation

-When discussing permissions, you might notice hyphen (-) being mentioned.
-In the context of Linux file permissons, a hyphen doesn't actually represents a user class.
-Instead, it's used in the sybolic representation of permissions to show the absence of permissions
+When discussing permissions, you might notice hyphens (-) being mentioned.
+In the context of Linux file permissions, a hyphen doesn't actually represent a user class.
+Instead, it's used in the symbolic representation of permissions to show the absence of permissions.

 Run `ls -latr`

 ![Ls_latr](img/ls--latr.png)

-The Orderthe user class is represented is as follow:
+The order the user class is represented is as follows:
-- The first hyphen "-" is the **user**
+- The first set (after the file type) is the **user**.

-- The second hyphen "-" is the **group**
+- The second set is the **group**.

-- The third hyphen "-" is **others**
+- The third set is **others**.

 ---

 ## File Permission Commands

 To manage file permissions and ownership, Linux provides several commands:

 ### chmod command

 The `chmod` command allows you to modify file permissions.
-You can use both symbolic and numeric representations to assign permissions to the user,group, and others
+You can use both symbolic and numeric representations to assign permissions to the user, group, and others.

-Lets see an example.
+Let's see an example.

-Create an empty file using the `touch` command
+Create an empty file using the `touch` command:
 ~~~
 touch script.sh
 ~~~

-Check the permission of the file
+Check the permission of the file:

 ![Touch permissions](img/touch_perm.png)

-This means the owner has the read and write permissions, The group has the read and write permissions and the other has only the read permissions.
+This means the owner has the read and write permissions, the group has the read and write permissions, and others have only the read permissions.

-Now lets update the permission so that all the user classes will have execute permissions
+Now let's update the permission so that all the user classes will have execute permissions:

 ~~~
 chmod +x script.sh